virgil382/JSLikePromise/readme.md

 Promise<int> p;
 ```

 JavaScript does not impose this constraint.
 In fact, you can resolve a JavaScript Promise to any value type.
-However, one should hope that programs that rely on this flexibility are never allowed to reach production.
+However, one should hope that programs that rely on that kind of flexibility are never allowed to reach production.
 But each to his own...

 ### Coroutines can't ```co_return``` ```Promise<void>```